nod-ai/SHARK-Studio/apps/stable_diffusion/stable_diffusion_amd.md

 ## Running

 * Open a Command Prompt or Powershell terminal, change folder (`cd`) to the .exe folder.
 Then run the EXE from the command prompt.
 That way, if an error occurs, you'll be able to cut-and-paste it to ask for help. (if it always works for you without error, you may simply double-click the EXE to start the web browser)
-* The first run may take about 10-15 minutes when the models are downloaded and compiled.
+* The first run may take few minutes when the models are downloaded and compiled.
 Your patience is appreciated.
 The download could be about 5GB.
 * If successful, you will likely see a Windows Defender message asking you to give permission to open a web server port.
 Accept it.
 * Open a browser to access the Stable Diffusion web server.
 By default, the port is 8080, so you can go to http://localhost:8080/?__theme=dark.